Hugo Soto-Martinez: Los Angeles City Council

-In June of 2021, Soto-Martinez announced that he was running in the 2022 Los Angeles elections in District 13 against incumbent Mitch O'Farrell.
-Soto-Martinez criticized O'Farrel's handling of Echo Park's homeless population as well as his policies towards police budget and housing development within the district.
+In June 2021, Soto-Martinez announced that he was running in the 2022 Los Angeles elections in District 13 against incumbent Mitch O'Farrell.
+Soto-Martinez criticized O'Farrell's handling of Echo Park's homeless population as well as his policies towards police budget and housing development within the district.
 In the primary, Soto-Martinez led O'Farrell by nine points, with the pair going into a runoff.
 In the general election, Soto-Martinez ousted O'Farrell with 57.24% of the vote.
+He was sworn into office on December 12, 2022.